4lch3my/cred_clear/README.md

-# cred_clear
+# Windows 10 Credential Manager Clearer for IT environment cred_clear

-Windows 10 Credential Manager Clearer for IT environment
+Simple run as **administrator** and all of your credentials will be cleared from your machine